MSc Civil Engineering

 Yannick has worked extensively on subsurface fluid flow problems, experienced in geological fieldwork, numerical modelling, scientific computing, and spatial data analysis.
 Yannick focuses on developing practical, hands-on learning tools, improving students' industry readiness.

-Sustainable Ground Improvement and Reinforcement (10 credits, S2)
+Sustainable Ground Improvement & Reinforcement (10 credits)

-Net zero and sustainable development
+Net zero & sustainable development

 This class emphasises the interdisciplinary nature of environmental impact assessment and allow students from all backgrounds to work together to share knowledge and build their expertise in this discipline.